-This is the story of unwavering faith, a seemingly worthless gift, and a miracle that happens over 80 years after it was first foretold.
-I’m calling it:
+This is the story of unwavering faith, a seemingly worthless gift, and a miracle that happened 80 years after it was first foretold.

-I got the little brown bottle from my Aunt Sophie along with a gold Seiko watch my Uncle Matt was given when he retired.
-Uncle Matt and Aunt Sophie had married late in life and never had any children of their own.
+I got the little brown bottle from my Aunt Sophie along with the gold Seiko watch my Uncle Matt was given when he retired.
+Uncle Matt and Aunt Sophie married late in life and never had any children.
 Instead, they were godparents either alone, or separate, to dozens of nieces and nephews.
-I however, was the only one they had in common.
-I was their only common godchild.
+However, I was their only common godchild.
 That’s why I got the watch and the bottle.

 Uncle Matt died when I was about thirteen.
-He’d had diabetes for years and I remember him having to pee in a can after every meal so Aunt Sophie could measure the sugar in his urine with litmus paper.
-Then, depending on what the paper showed, Sophie filled the chrome and glass syringe with insulin and injected it into him.
-Matt went blind first.
-A few years later the disease finally killed him.
-My brothers and sisters and I would take turns visiting in the summer and help her around her house.
+He’d had diabetes for years and I remember Aunt Sophie having to measure the sugar in his urine with litmus paper.
+He went blind first.
+A few years later the diabetes killed him.
+After that my brothers and sisters and I would go over every summer and help her around the house.

 In my family, High School Graduation was celebrated like a birthday.
-We invited the relatives, Mom made a cake, and a special dinner after which we opened cards.
-Just like a birthday, but without the candles.
+We invited the relatives, Mom made a cake, we had a special dinner and opened cards.
 Anyway, I’d never graduated before, so this was fine with me.
-Now, Aunt Sophie didn’t have much money but always sent a few dollars, a stick of gum and a card for our birthdays or Christmas.
-But this time, she made the trip in her old blue Oldsmobile to attend in person.
+Aunt Sophie didn’t have much money, but always sent a few dollars, a stick of gum and a card for our birthdays or Christmas.
+This time, she made the trip in her old blue Oldsmobile to attend in person.

-Sometime after I’d open the cards, and eaten the cake, Aunt Sophie came and sat beside me.
-She was a tall woman with smart blue eyes who always wore a hairnet.
-She was my Mom’s oldest sister and almost like a second mother too her.
+Sometime after I’d opened the cards, and eaten the cake, she came and sat beside me.
+Aunt Sophie was a tall woman with smart blue eyes who always wore a hairnet.

-The tall old woman took a deep breath.
 “You’re Uncle Matt and I prayed and prayed for a child, but were never blessed.”
 She sighed.
 “One night after years of prayers I was visited by Saint Jude.”
-Her eyes looked sad.
-“Matt said it was just a dream, but I know it was real.”
+She slowly nodded.
+“Matt said it was a dream, but I know it was real.”

 “How did you know it was real?”

 “Because the Saint gave me this.”
-She stared down at the bottle in her hand.
+Aunt Sophie stared down at the bottle in her hand.

-Sophie didn’t take her eyes from the bottle but slowly nodded.
 “Yes, he’s the Patron Saint of lost causes.”
-She looked up into my eyes.
+She peered into my eyes.
 “I prayed to him everyday.
 Finally, he answered my prayers with this.”
-She reached out and put the bottle in my hand.
+She put the bottle in my hand.
 “Its the Spark of Life for the child we never had.”

-“I’m not just a crazy old woman.
+“I’m not just a crazy old woman, John.
 I know what’s in that bottle, and I know I’m supposed to give it to you.”

 I shook my seventeen year old head and smiled.
 “Thanks, Aunt Sophie.”
 I reached over and hugged her.
 “I’ll go put this and the watch in a safe place.”
 I went upstairs to my dresser, put it in my sock drawer, and forgot all about it.

 Aunt Sophie died penniless about two years later.
-The little bit of money she had was eaten up with nursing home fees.
+The little bit of money she’d had was eaten up with nursing home fees.
 It was Medicare after that.
 Her remaining brothers and sisters paid for her funeral.
-That was almost forty years ago.

-I hadn’t thought of that little brown bottle for years.
-Then two weeks ago it fell out of a box I was shifting in the basement.
-It landed at my feet just as the cellphone rang in my pocket.
+Two two weeks ago the bottle fell out of a box I was shifting in the basement.
+It landed at my feet just as the cellphone in my pocket rang.

-“Dad,” it was my daughter Emily’s voice.
+“Dad,” it was my daughter Emily.
 She sounded panicked.

 “Hi honey.
-How’s that new baby doing?
+How’s that new baby?
 Are you sleeping through the night yet?”

 Lissencephaly, that’s what it was.
 I’d never heard of it, but the doctor said it was untreatable.
 It caused the brain’s cortex to develop into four layers instead of six.
 She said babies born with this defect are never normal, and seldom lived longer than their second birthday.
 Some died sooner.”
-I looked at my daughter Emily and her husband Steve.
+I looked at Emily and her husband.
 So young.
 Nobody should have this happen to them.

 Emily looked down at her baby.
 He looked normal, no sign of the flattened head that sometimes accompanied the defect.
 It hadn’t been caught with any of the prenatal tests either.
-She looked at me with tears in her eyes.
 “It doesn’t matter Dad.
 We’ll love him for as long as he’s with us.”

-“Yes,” added Steve.
-Stroking his cheek.
+“Yes,” added her husband Steve.
 “We’ll cherish everyday.”

 I was more proud of her than I’d ever been, of them both.

-I’d kind of winced when I heard my grandson’s name for the first time.
+I’d winced when I heard first heard my grandson’s name.
 Steinbeck, Beck for short.
 He was named after John Steinbeck, author of East of Eden.
 My daughter even had Timshel tattooed on her foot.
-Apparently Steve was also a fan.
+Steve was also a fan.
 Now it seemed ironic.
 Timshel, Thou mayest, the theme of the book.
 It had to do with mankind overcoming sin.
 Was it our choice, or was it a certainty?
 I thought of the bottle.
 Was it a gift from a saint, or a deluded woman’s dream?

-Steve picked it up, read the tag and turned it over in his fingers.
-He looked at his son, then into my eyes.
-“I say we try.
-After all, like you said, what have we got to lose?”
+Steve picked up the little bottle and read the tag.
+He looked at his son, then into my daughters eyes.
+“I say we try it.
+After all, what have we got to lose?”

 Emily’s eyes lit up like she’d just been thrown a lifeline.
 It was a slim one to be sure, but a lifeline none the less.

 “My Dad died last September, but this is the first time we could get up to help clean out the house.
-Martha’s doing ok, but she really needs to downsize.
-Steve, Beck, Olive and I are only here for a few days but we think we can get most of the stuff out of the house and either taken to the dump or Saint Vincent DePaul.
+Steve, Beck, Olive and I are only here for a few days but we think we can get most of the stuff out and either taken to the dump or Saint Vincent DePaul.
 I hadn’t thought of that little brown bottle for years.
 But there it was, tucked in the back of Dad’s sock drawer.
 It had contained the spark of life.
 Beck was cured, it made all the medical journals.
 It was an actual miracle.